 2. To Hire Movers or DIY

 Sometimes this question can be answered without much thought.
 If you’re moving long-distance or interstate it’s often best to leave it up to professionals.
 This is also true for especially bulky or especially fragile items you plan on moving.
-That fish tank that you have in your room, for example, requires special packing and handling and should be left to the professionals.
+That fish tank that you have in your room, for example, requires special packing.
+That should be left to the professionals!

-For local moves, you have the decision of renting a truck or enlisting the help of friends to help with your move.
-While this may seem like the cheaper option, between a truck, fuel, boxes and moving equipment the costs can quickly add up.
-Combine this with a lack of experience and the higher risk of broken or damaged items, hiring a moving company is generally the best option.
+For local moves, you have the decision of renting a truck and asking friends to help with your move.
+While this may seem like the cheaper option, between a truck, fuel, boxes and moving equipment, the costs can quickly add up.
+Combine this with a lack of experience and the higher risk of broken or damaged items?
+Hiring a moving company is generally the best option.

-Use our simple form on Unpakt to input your details and your inventory to compare quotes from multiple different, reputable moving companies.
+Use our simple form on Unpakt to input your details and inventory to compare quotes from multiple reputable moving companies.